dasqueel/collegemap/README.md

 Sinatra app that renders a College Football FCS Team Google Map of where their players are from.

-Unfortuantly, it only works for the following 21 teams.
+Unfortuantly, not all teams work, however they should in the next few days.

 #### preface:
 Leaerning Sinatra through creating a basic NCAA sports app.
 Super basic.